-In addition to the previously described angiogenesis factors we examined the levels of a panel of other angiogenesis factors: thrombospondin-2, Placental Growth Factor (PIGF), Platelet-derived Growth Factor (PDGF-aa, PDGF-bb), Fibroblast Growth Factor-basic (FGF-b) and angiogenin.
-Thrombospondin-2 is an anti-angiogenesis factor (Iruela-Arispe et al., 2004).
-While thrombospondin-2 levels in the whole patient cohort (n=18) did not differ from controls (n=13) (Figure 4A), its levels were found to be lower in sera from patients with p16-positive tumours in comparison to the levels detected in healthy individuals or patients with p16-negative tumours (Figure 4B).
-This however did not reach statistical significance.
-Patients with T1/2 tumours had lower levels of thrombospondin-2 compared to patients with T3/4 tumours and healthy donors (Figure 4C) but again this did not reach statistical significance.
-Serum levels of thrombospondin-2 were comparable in patients with N0 or node-positive disease (Figure 4D).
-Levels of FGF-b, PDGF-aa, PDGF-bb and PIGF were similar in HNC patients compared to the control group (Figure 5A,C,E,G).
-In addition, the p16 status did not have any influence on the levels of these angiogenesis factors (Figure 5B,D,F,H).
-No differences were observed for angiogenin and FGF-a (data not shown).
-A summary of all angiogenic factors is included in Supplemental Table 2.
+PDGF-bb, FGF-b and angiogenin.
+Thrombospondin-2 is an anti-angiogenesis factor (Iruela-Arispe et al, 2004).
+Whereas thrombospondin-2 levels in the whole patient cohort (n = 18) did not differ from controls (n = 13; Figure 4A), its levels were found to be lower in sera from patients with p16-positive tumours in comparison with the levels detected in healthy individuals or patients with p16-negative tumours (Figure 4B).
+This, however, did not reach statistical significance.
+Patients with T1/2 tumours had lower levels of thrombospondin-2 compared with patients with T3/4 tumours and healthy donors (Figure 4C), but again this did not reach statistical significance.
+Serum levels of thrombospondin-2 were comparable in patients to N0 or node-positive disease